7 Top Genesys Alternatives & Competitors [2024]

 NICE offers omnichannel routing, workforce optimization, and AI analytics, providing a complete solution for managing customer interactions.

-There’s a heavy focus on self-service and automation, helping agents gain back time and provide a more human experience where needed.
+There’s a heavy focus on self-service and automation, helping agents gain back time and provide a more human experience and better customer satisfaction where needed.

 Who uses NICE?